first direct savings accounts and interest rates

 first direct is a separate division to HSBC but the two do offer similar savings account rates and deals.
 However, the two differ in other aspects. first direct often tops polls for the quality of its customer service.

 One thing to bear in mind is if you plan on having accounts with both HSBC and first direct.
-FSCS rules mean you’ll be covered for up to £85,000 if your bank goes insolvent.
+FSCS rules mean you’ll be covered for up to £85,000 if your bank becomes insolvent.
 However, the rules apply to the overall banking group, rather than the individual bank.

 So if HSBC and first direct both go bust, you would only be covered for £85,000 – not £170,000.

-It is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+first direct is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

 Email support | |